ibm-cloud-docs/vpc/ppnlb-create.md

      If instances in the pool are unhealthy and you believe that your application is working correctly, double check the health protocol and health path values.
 Also, check any security groups that are attached to the instances to ensure that the rules allow traffic between the load balancer and the instances.
      {: tip}

-1. You can attach virtual server instances to your back-end pool now, or after you create your Private Path NLB.
-Click **Attach server** on the table row of your back-end pool, specify the following information, then click **Attach**.
+1. You can attach members to your back-end pool now, or after you create your Private Path NLB.
+Select **Attach** in the Members column for the back-end pool to which you want to add members.
+Specify the following information, then select **Attach**.

    * **Subnet**: Choose a subnet.
    * From the list of servers, select the servers that you want to attach to the back-end pool.
 Ensure that you specify valid values for each server port.